SimoneAstarita/queer_NLP_bib/README.md

 Cassandra L. Jacobs and Morgan Grobol.
 2025. <a href="https://aclanthology.org/2025.queerinai-main.5/"><u>A Bayesian account of pronoun and neopronoun acquisition.</u></a> In _Proceedings of the Queer in AI Workshop at NAACL 2025_, pages 35–40, Albuquerque, NM, USA (Hybrid).
 Association for Computational Linguistics.

-Enzo Doyen and Amalia Todirascu.
-2025. <a href="https://arxiv.org/abs/2505.23630"><u>GeNRe: A French Gender-Neutral Rewriting System Using Collective Nouns.</u></a> _Computing Research Repository_, arXiv:2505.23630.
-Forthcoming in _Findings of the Association for Computational Linguistics 2025_.

 Franziska Sofia Hafner, Ana Valdivia, and Luc Rocher.
 2025. <a href="https://dl.acm.org/doi/10.1145/3715275.3732112"><u>Gender Trouble in Language Models: An Empirical Audit Guided by Gender Performativity Theory.</u></a> In _Proceedings of the 2025 ACM Conference on Fairness, Accountability, and Transparency (FAccT '25)_, pages 1677–1695, Athens, Greece.
 Association for Computing Machinery.

+Enzo Doyen and Amalia Todirascu.
+2025. <a href="https://aclanthology.org/2025.findings-acl.411/"><u>GeNRe: A French Gender-Neutral Rewriting System Using Collective Nouns.</u></a> In _Findings of the Association for Computational Linguistics: ACL 2025_, pages 7889–7909, Vienna, Austria.
+Association for Computational Linguistics.

 Elisa Forcada Rodríguez, Olatz Perez-de-Vinaspre, Jon Ander Campos, Dietrich Klakow, and Vagrant Gautam.
 2025. <a href="https://aclanthology.org/2025.gebnlp-1.18/"><u>Colombian Waitresses y Jueces canadienses: Gender and Country Biases in Occupation Recommendations from LLMs.</u></a> In _Proceedings of the 6th Workshop on Gender Bias in Natural Language Processing (GeBNLP)_, pages 182–194, Vienna, Austria.
 Association for Computational Linguistics.